shellen/1001albums-slackbot/README.md

 ## 💡 What It Does

-- Pulls the current album from your 1001 Albums Generator group via its public JSON API
+- Pulls the current album from your group's JSON feed on 1001 Albums Generator
-- Posts the album title, artist, release year, Wikipedia link, and album art to Slack
+- Posts album details (name, artist, year, cover art, Wikipedia link) to a Slack channel
 - Runs daily via GitHub Actions, no server or deployment needed

 ---